Dawn Silva

 Dawn Silva is an American funk vocalist.

 Silva started her career as a background vocalist for Sly and the Family Stone.
 She joined Parliament-Funkadelic in 1977.
 She was the only original Brides of Funkenstein member to continue through the Brides' entire career.
 In 1978, with Lynn Mabry, she released the successful Funk Or Walk.
-The Bride's first single release on Atlantic Records, "Disco To Go", sold over five hundred thousand units, and was certified Gold.
-In 1979, with Sheila Horne and Jeanette McGruder, she released the top single "Never Buy Texas From A Cowboy," voted by Rolling Stone in 2001 as one of the top 50 coolest albums ever released.
-The Brides were the only group in the P-Funk organization to receive a Rhythm and Blues Award in 1981 for Never Buy Texas From A Cowboy.
+The Brides' first single release on Atlantic Records, "Disco To Go", sold over five hundred thousand units, and was certified Gold.
+In 1979, with Sheila Horne and Jeanette McGruder, the Brides released the single "Never Buy Texas From A Cowboy".
+In 1981, The Brides became the only group in the P-Funk organization to receive a Rhythm and Blues Award for the Never Buy Texas From A Cowboy album.
+It was voted by Rolling Stone in 2001 as one of the top 50 coolest albums ever released.

 Later career

 Silva recorded and toured with The Gap Band in 1982.
 She signed a solo deal with Polygram Records in 1988, but her debut album was never released.

 Her recording and touring credits include but are not limited to; Ice Cube, Boyz n the Hood, Roy Ayers, Snoop Dogg, Coolio, B.B.
 King, and Parliament Funkadelic.
 Her first solo album release in Europe on Musisoft (Paris France) All My Funky Friends, December 2000, sold thousands of units, and was hailed by Tower Records (2001) as the only authentic funk album to be released in over two decades.